Yosemite Welcomes Back Visitors After Coronavirus Closure

 "We have businesses who have never seen so much business for their vacation rental properties," she said.
 "It's very interesting.
 People are loving the Airbnb model right now and they are booked and sold-out in many places."

-Even with the shutdown the real estate market in the hills of Madera County has been in a decent place, said Katie Miller, an Oakhurst-based London Properties realtor.
+Even with the shutdown, the real estate market in the hills of Madera County has been in a decent place, said Katie Miller, an Oakhurst-based London Properties realtor.

 She thought she was going to see a downturn in sales when COVID-19 restrictions began, but she said "fortunately for us, sometimes, you know, you get locked in with family members or people for two months.
 They feel like they need a bigger home like real quick."